wanglin2/mind-map-docs/src/en/api/command.md

 The current list of all historical data.
 Do not manually modify the array.

+Before `v0.14.0`, the array stores historical data objects, while in later versions, serialized strings are stored.
+If you want to use them, they need to be deserialized.

 ### activeHistoryIndex

 The current historical data index.
 Do not manually modify this property.